NbAayla/NbAayla/README.md

 ### Hi there 👋
+I'm Aayla, a 20 year old non-binary Python and web developer.
+I'm a computer science and economics student at Metro State in Denver and my pronouns are [they/them](pronoun.is/they).

+I'm currently working on an [video editor based on OpenCV](https://github.com/aaylafetzer/CppVideoTool).

 <!--
 **aaylafetzer/aaylafetzer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.